firas1438/Emotion-Classifier/README.md

 ```

 ## Results
-- Achieved ~94% validation accuracy on the test set.
+- Achieved ~93% validation accuracy on the test set.
-- Can predict the probability of each emotion (e.g., joy: 0.91, sadness: 0.02, etc...)
+- Can predict the probability of each emotion (e.g., joy: 0.91, surprise: 0.03, etc...)

 ## Contributing
 Contributions are welcome!
 If you find any mistakes or have suggestions for improvement, please contact me or open an issue